About The Mole Antonelliana & Cinema Museum:

 - Note: Voucher exchange required before visiting the museum, see Usage Instructions.

 - Cafeteria / Restaurant.

 - Audio Guides (English, Italian and French) - Hire for €5.

 | City Sightseeing Turin Tour:

-This skip-the-line entry ticket for the Mole Antonelliana and Cinema Museum includes a 48-hour hop-on hop-off bus pass.
+This skip-the-line entry ticket for the Mole Antonelliana and Cinema Museum includes a hop-on hop-off bus pass.
 Click/tap the link below to find out more about Turin's official sightseeing tour.

 - Click here for tour details.